Successful Speech Therapy Strategies for Working with Toddlers with Apraxia and Other Speech-Language Difficulties

 Other tips to make the clean up process work are using giant zip-lock bags for most of your toys.
 I use the 2.5 gallon size since almost anything can fit in there.
 At home try baskets or bins.
 If your child won’t help you, try making it more fun by “throwing” the pieces in.
 Practice saying, “Bye-bye” to each piece.
 If you’re just beginning to work on sequencing phrases, by all means, use this “Bye-bye ____” during clean up time because the child is usually so focused on this process that the phrases are easier to produce.

 I always alternate sit-down play with movement activities, especially with energetic little boys (and girls) who thrive on heavy work and deep pressure.
-(These terms are borrowed from occupational therapy.
+These terms are borrowed from occupational therapy.
 This applies to the kid who is constantly moving or who needs to jump, crash, or in any other way “feel” his body in space to regulate.
-Kids who have systems like this usually display sensory integration differences.?
-For more on this, search this term on this site or the Kidpower site.)
+Kids who have systems like this usually display sensory integration differences.

-My favorite movement activities for toddlers are bubbles, balloons, social games with movements (See the “Social Games” article), chase (like Get’cha, Get’cha in the “Social Games” article), and jumping off furniture or on the bed.
+My favorite movement activities for toddlers are bubbles, balloons, social games with movements like swinging in a blanket, chase, and jumping off furniture or on the bed.
 I will “hide” and let them find me or vice versa, to be sure we can run around the house.
 Many children have plastic slides or swings in their homes, and I never neglect an opportunity to use those kinds of things.

 For older 2’s, I might use games with movement such as bowling with plastic pins or Elefun, a game with an elephant that blows butterflies out of his trunk that we catch with nets.
 I routinely use puzzles and turn this into a running game or obstacle course.
 Put the pieces at one end of the room and the board at the other.
 Have the kid ask for each piece and then run, climb, crawl, etc… to place the piece in the puzzle.
 (This also works better for kids who can’t/won’t sit for a puzzle.)
 Do the same thing to retrieve the pieces and target language comprehension.
 Ask him to “Run and get the _______.”
 Run, crawl, or jump along with him to get the pieces and increase the fun.
 Toddlers LOVE to see their parents act in unexpected ways.